OpenBMB/DecorateLM/README.md

 # DecorateLM

-**DecorateLM** is an open-source data engineering toolkit for enhancing the quality of pretraining corpora used in Large Language Models (LLMs).
-By addressing the need for structured, high-quality data, DecorateLM applies advanced data processing techniques to improve model performance on diverse text data.

-## Overview
+This is the official repository for **[DecorateLM: Data Engineering through Corpus Rating, Tagging, and Editing with Language Models](https://arxiv.org/pdf/2410.05639)**, presented at the Main Conference at EMNLP 2024 (Miami).
+DecorateLM offers a systematic approach to improve pretraining corpora for Large Language Models (LLMs) through innovative data engineering techniques.

-DecorateLM is designed to:
+**DecorateLM** is an open-source toolkit designed to:

-- **Rate**: Assess texts against predefined quality criteria, helping filter out lower-quality data.
+- **Rate**: Assess texts against predefined quality criteria, filtering lower-quality data.
-- **Tag**: Organize data with hierarchical labels for better dataset categorization and structured training.
+- **Tag**: Organize data with hierarchical labels for better categorization and structured training.
-- **Edit**: Standardize and refine text format to ensure consistency and clarity.
+- **Edit**: Refine and standardize text formats to ensure consistency and clarity.

-By systematically rating, tagging, and editing the corpus, DecorateLM aims to maximize the utility of pretraining data, boosting the model’s robustness and adaptability across tasks.
+By optimizing the quality of pretraining data, DecorateLM enhances model robustness and adaptability across diverse tasks.

-The repository provides open-source code for each annotation phase—rating, tagging, and editing.
-The DecorateLM model will soon be available on Hugging Face, allowing researchers and developers to seamlessly integrate high-quality data refinement into their LLM training pipelines.
+The repository provides open-source implementations for each annotation phase—rating, tagging, and editing.
+The DecorateLM model will soon be available on Hugging Face, empowering researchers and developers to seamlessly integrate high-quality data refinement into their LLM training pipelines.

 ## Annotation